v1pershot/MacOS-Autoclicker/README.md

 - Select between clicking the **Spacebar** or the **Left Mouse Button**.
 - Set the number of clicks per second (CPS).
+- Delay between button clicked and clicking starting v1.1.1
 - Start and stop the auto-clicking with buttons.
+- Working Force Quit (CTRL+Q) v1.1.1
 - Logs click activity and status messages in a scrolling text output.
 - Runs clicking in a background thread to keep the GUI responsive.
 - Uses native macOS Quartz APIs for precise mouse clicks.
-- Stats are saved even when you close the program.
+- Stats are saved even when you close the program. v1.1.1
 - You can view the code and data logs inside the autoclicker.

 ---